logisticinfotech/webview-clean-content/README.md

 webView.loadRequest(requestObj)
 ```

 This will be great help for looking specific to clean content of UIWebView.
+[Here](https://www.logisticinfotech.com/blog/clean-uiwebview-content) you find more detail about this.